interlockjs/interlock/docs/extensibility.md

 | Return value |  | ASTnode | program AST node. |

-This Pluggable's definition can be found [here](../src/compile/construct/index.js#L164-L167).
+This Pluggable's definition can be found [here](../src/compile/construct/index.js#L158-L161).

 ## constructBundleBody

 Builds body of output bundle, to be inserted into the IIFE.

-This is an **asynchronous promise plugin**.
-This means that the function should return a promise that resolves to the expected value.

 |     | Name | Type | Description |
 | --- | ---- | ---- | ----------- |